Abhiek187/abhiek187.github.io/README.md

 This is the default branch for this repo, where all developmental work takes place.

 ### backup
-A backup branch in case something goes wrong in dev (i.e. trying to migrate all files away from master).
+A backup branch in case something goes wrong in dev (i.e. trying to migrate all files away from main).

-### master
+### main
-Since this is a user page, GitHub Pages must be deployed in the master branch.
-As such, developmental work was hard to manage on this branch, so I switched over to working in **dev** as my "master" branch.
+Since this is a user page, GitHub Pages must be deployed in the main branch.
+As such, developmental work was hard to manage on this branch, so I switched over to working in **dev** as my "main" branch.
 This branch now has all the minified content needed to properly deploy this on [abhiek187.github.io](https://abhiek187.github.io).

 ### gh-pages
 Normally, this would be the branch GitHub Pages would deploy your site in, but because this is a user page, it doesn't do anything.
-Instead, think of this as a backup for master.
+Instead, think of this as a backup for main.

 ## Miscellaneous